Yale Center for Teaching and Learning

 • Assignments where students place their ideas in conversation with the ideas of other scholars—either readings you give them, or sources they find themselves

-• Asking students to use resources that are not accessible to ChatGPT, including any resources behind a paywall or many of the amazing resources in Yale’s collections.
+• Asking students to use resources that are not accessible to generative AI tools , including any resources behind a paywall or many of the amazing resources in Yale’s collections.

 • Incorporating the most up-to-date resources and information of your field so that students are answering questions that have not yet been answered or have only begun to be answered.

-• Engaging with ChatGPT as a tool that exists in the world and having students critically engage with what it can produce as in these examples from Yale instructors.
+• Engaging with Clarity or ChatGPT as a tool that exists in the world and having students critically engage with what it can produce as in these examples from Yale instructors.

-• Using alternative ways for students to represent their knowledge beyond text (e.g., draw images, make slides, facilitate a discussion).
+• Using alternative ways for students to represent their knowledge beyond text (e.g., draw images, facilitate a discussion).
 Consider adopting collaboration tools like VoiceThread.

 Addressing Generative AI on your Syllabus

-The Poorvu Center recommends including on your syllabus an academic integrity statement that clarifies your course policies on academic honesty.
-The simplest way to state a policy on the use of ChatGPT and other AI composition software is to address it in your academic integrity statement.
+The Poorvu Center recommends including on your syllabus an academic integrity statement or an AI policy statement that clarifies your course policies on academic honesty and the uage of AI.
+The simplest way to state a policy on the use of AI tools is to address it in your syllabus.

 A policy that encourages transparency in how students use AI might read: Before collaborating with an AI chatbot on your work for this course, please request permission by sending me a note that describes (a) how you intend to use the tool and (b) how using it will enhance your learning.
 Any use of AI to complete an assignment must be acknowledged in a citation that includes the prompt you submitted to the bot, the date of access, and the URL of the program.